sdpython/pymlbenchmark/README.rst

 This project started with my first attempt to bring a modification to *scikit-learn*.
-My first `pull request <https://github.com/scikit-learn/scikit-learn/pull/13290>`_ was about optimizing the computation of polynomial features.
-I reused the template to measure various implementations or models.
+The template was reused to measure various implementations or models and to make them shorter but with probably less understanding of the whole script.

 * `GitHub/pymlbenchmark <https://github.com/sdpython/pymlbenchmark/>`_
 * `documentation <http://www.xavierdupre.fr/app/pymlbenchmark/helpsphinx/index.html>`_